 Also dubbed as the City of Pearls and Cyberabad, Hyderabad is a major tourist destination in India.
 Presently, it is the twin capital of the states of Telangana and Andhra Pradesh in India.
 But as proposed by the Chief Minister of Andhra Pradesh, N. Chandrababu Naidu, Andhra will soon have a new capital in the Vijaywada region.
 Set up in 1591, the city is one of the major metropolitan cities of the country.
 It is famous for its IT industry, biopharmaceutical sector, and the Telugu film industry.

-Hyderabad represents a confluence of the old and new – it is known the world over for its 400-year-old Charminar as well as for its pearls, bangles, silks, I-T companies and mouth-watering cuisine.
-The capital of Andhra Pradesh, Hyderabad, though cosmopolitan, has retained its glorious past.
+Hyderabad represents a confluence of the old and the new – it is known the world over for its 400-year-old Charminar as well as for its pearls, bangles, silks, IT companies and mouth-watering cuisine.
+Though a cosmopolitan city, it has retained its glorious past.
 Hyderabad is home to people from diverse cultures and traditions.

 Area of Hyderabad

 The city covers a total area of 650 sq km or 250 sq miles.

 As per census 2011, the population of the city is 6,809,970.